-CHOICE: Thank you and I love you for your teachings and what you offer everyone here at the church.
-My question is heaven a physical place?
-I've heard different theories on it and I just want to know what the Bible speaks about it being a physical place.
+QUESTION: Thank you and I love you for your teachings and what you offer everyone here at the church.
+My question is: Is heaven a physical place?
+I’ve heard different theories on it and I just want to know what the Bible speaks about it being a physical place.

-Now not in the sense that we know it because it's not subject to the curse.
-And it is not subject to any change, such as the Eden in this world while not at that particularly time cursed was subject to the curse, and of course received the curse and we're still under it.
-Heaven has no curse ever and so that final and eternal state will be a state of glory both for the redeemed spirit and the glorified body.
+Now, not in the sense that we know it because it’s not subject to the curse, and it is not subject to any change, such as the Eden in this world, while not at that particular time cursed, was subject to the curse and, of course, received the curse and we’re still under it.
+Heaven has no curse ever, and so that final and eternal state will be a state of glory both for the redeemed spirit and the glorified body.
 Okay?
-Thank you.

 QUESTION: Good evening, Pastor MacArthur.
 I just want to thank you for your faithful teaching of the truth.